 The CR1000X often can fill the role of a PLC.
 Control loops are possible using the CRBasic programming language, meaning that a trained SCADA engineer would need to learn CRBasic and use it instead of the standard PLC languages.
 The CR1000X is fast enough for many control applications.
 Some parallel control applications would require more speed.

-An RTU reads inputs (such as from sensors), has programmable logic to change outputs based on inputs, and reports back to a master controller.
-The master controller is traditionally a computer running SCADA (supervisory control and data acquisition) master software.
+An RTU reads inputs (such as from sensors), has programmable logic to change outputs based on inputs, and reports back to a client controller.
+The client controller is traditionally a computer running SCADA (supervisory control and data acquisition) client software.
 Programming languages for RTUs allow for more flexibility than on a PLC.
-Typically, an RTU can continue its operation, even in the event of communication loss back to the master.
+Typically, an RTU can continue its operation, even in the event of communication loss back to the client.
 Some RTUs are small integrated units with a few channels, and other RTUs are rack-mounted units with hundreds of channels.

 The CR1000X easily fits the role of an RTU.
 It supports Modbus and DNP3 standard protocols often used for communication to RTUs.
 One concern, however, is to check the needed signal levels of the sensors and outputs.
 Industrial applications often use large voltages or current loops for noise immunity.
 The CR1000X may need TIMs (terminal input modules) or SDMs (synchronous devices for measurement) to fill the application’s needs.
 Expansion modules, such as SDMs and CDMs (Campbell distributed modules), can increase the number of inputs and outputs.

 Some new industrial devices are being classified as PACs.
 The term basically means a PLC with enough programming capability to take the place of a SCADA PC.
 With its ability to be a Modbus client device, the CR1000X closely fits the definition of a PAC.
 The CR1000X, however, lacks the support of other common industrial protocols.